-At the time of inspection the site was well set up, with signs clearly defining areas for cleanfill loads.
-Soil, concrete and tiles were the only materials observed on site.
+At the time of inspection the site had received plenty of material, all of which appeared to be acceptable.
+The site had been levelled and appeared well managed.
 The gate providing access onto the site was locked, the activity was found to be compliant with consent conditions.